Agade09/Agade-Code-4-Life-Postmortem/Agade_C4L_Postmortem.md

 My `Possible_Moves(state,id)` function is split into 4 parts for the 4 different locations of the player.

 If the player is at the starting position the only possible moves is to go to SAMPLES.
 If the player's eta is >0 then the only move is to WAIT.
-The possibles moves at the 4 different locations are described below.
+The possible moves at the 4 different locations are described below.

 ### Samples